Immigration in Honduras: Modern day

 Honduras currently receives many irregular immigrants to its territory since it is a natural bridge between North and South America, many of them seek to go to the United States or Canada.
 In 2013, the census of foreigners in Honduran was 29,000 people.
 However, this statistics would drastically change at the end of the 2010s, given that in 2022 nearly 178,300 immigrants were registered in its territory.

+By 2023, the amount of irregular immigrants in Honduras more than tripled, with over 416,000 arrivals reported by October.
+Primarily coming from countries like Venezuela, Haiti, Cuba and Ecuador, most of these migrants use Honduras as a transit point to get to the United States.